corpusculejs/corpuscule/packages/element/README.md

 #### `[createRoot](): Element | ShadowRoot`
 **Hook Type**: Corpuscule

-This method creates a root container that will be used in rendering method.
-By default it has following implementation and just creates Shadow Root (or Light DOM for elements that are unable to have Shadow Root).
+This method creates a root container that will be used in the rendering method.
+By default, it has following implementation and just creates Shadow Root (or Light DOM for elements that are unable to have Shadow Root).
 ```typescript